 According to the U.S. Bureau of Labor Statistics, jobs for cardiovascular technologists and technicians are projected to grow at a steady pace over the coming years 1.
 The demand is driven by an aging population and increased heart health screenings.

-Delaware's healthcare network is relatively small compared to larger states, but the presence of major hospitals like ChristianaCare means steady demand for entry-level technicians.
+Delaware’s healthcare network is relatively small compared to larger states, but the presence of major hospitals like ChristianaCare means ongoing hiring needs for entry-level technicians.

-If you're ready to train for a healthcare role without spending years in school, becoming an EKG technician is a strong option.
-In Delaware, you can complete a program in as little as a few months and be job-ready with national certification.
+If you’re ready to train for a healthcare role without spending years in school, becoming an EKG technician is a strong option.
+In Delaware, you can complete a program in about a few months and build practical skills with national certification.

 Here’s what you should do next: